hadley/recipes/recipes/main-vegetarian/couscous-with-chickpeas.md

----
-name: Couscous with chickpeas
+# Couscous with chickpeas
-source: Joy of cooking
+From: Joy of cooking
-comments: Very tasty indeed AW
----

-*

 Heat in a large skillet over medium heat: